pryv/data-types/README.md

         "type": "absorbed-dose/gy",
         "content": 45,
         "expected": "success"
+    },
+    {
+        "type": "absorbed-dose/gy",
+        "content": "some_v",
+        "expected": "failure"
     }
   ]
 ```

-- `schema_path` is a full path to the data type json file to validate.
+- `schema_path` is a full path to the data type JSON file to validate.
 Optional - if not provided, generated `flat.json` will be used.

 ## Contents